-Through his public projects and media installations, Peltz explores social systems, attempting to provoke ruptures in the socio/cultural fabric through which new ways of being may emerge and be considered.
+Through his public projects and media installations, Daniel Peltz explores complex social systems, attempting to provoke ruptures in the socio/cultural fabric through which new ways of being may emerge and be considered.
 To accomplish these goals, he uses a range of intervention, ethnographic and performance strategies.
-His projects often take the form of existing social systems [instant messaging protocols, karaoke bars, political campaigns, parking regulations, etc.] to directly engage non-art audiences in the language of critical art practice.
+His projects often take the form of existing social systems to directly engage non-art audiences in the language of critical art practice.

 Academic research/ areas of interest

 Meditation and non-mind-based process of making and learning